 Cider is an alcoholic beverage produced from fermented apple (or other fruit) juice.
 For how cider is made, there is a great breakdown and explanation of the process here on Woodchuck Cider’s website.

 Crispin and Angry Orchard are two other popular ciders, which are gluten-free.
 You can find others with a Google search.

 The bottom line on cider: Basically, cider is gluten-free, unless a gluten ingredient is added back to the finished product.
 I have not found an instance of this occurring.

-As with any food or drink you plan to consume, use caution and get the facts before you nibble or sip so that you are certain you remain free from gluten.
+As with any food or drink, use caution and get the facts before you nibble or sip so that you are certain you remain gluten-free.
 When in doubt, go without.
-And always please remember to consume any alcoholic beverage responsibly and never drink and drive.
+And always consume alcohol responsibly.
+Never drink and drive.